FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Observations, Discussion, and Future Directions

 \subsection{Training and Learning}

-The training methodologies for these NNs vary: the majority were trained offline in a supervised manner.
-Only two papers employed an offline unsupervised approach (sections \ref{sec:3_8} and \ref{sec:3_43}), two utilized online supervised training (\ref{sec:3_10} and \ref{sec:3_40}), and one combined online with unsupervised methods (\ref{sec:3_16}).
-The datasets and NNs input primarily consist of remote sensing images from satellite sensors, including RGB, Synthetic Aperture Radar (SAR), and multispectral images.
+The majority of NNs were trained off-board using supervised learning.
+These NNs were pre-trained using previously built and labeled datasets, which might not be feasible for new sensors or unexplored environments.
+Due to these restrictions, pre-trained NNs could not adapt effectively to new environments.
+Only 2 papers employed off-board unsupervised approaches~\cite{maLightweightHyperspectralImage2019,castelinoEnergyEfficientArtefactDetection2024}, 1 explored on-board supervised training~\cite{mazouzOnlineContinualStreaming2024}, and 1 combined on-board learning with unsupervised methods~\cite{lentEvaluatingCognitiveNetwork2020}.
+The datasets and NNs' input primarily consist of remote sensing images from satellite sensors, including RGB, SAR, and multispectral images.
 These inputs range from single pixels with 12 spectral bands to full 1024x1024x3 RGB images.

+Developing NNs that can learn on board could enhance adaptability to dynamic environments and reduce reliance on labeled datasets.
+SNNs with STDP represent one possible solution, but they are not the only option~\cite{unsupervised_learning_survey}.